svanoort/pyresttest/README.md

 Note that while option names are validated, *no validation* is done on their values.

 ## Syntax Limitations
-Whenever possible, I've tried to make reading configuration Be Smart And Do The Right Thing.
-That means type conversions are handled wherever possible, and fail early if configuration is nonsensical.

-We're all responsible adults: don't try to give a boolean or list where an integer is expected and it'll play nice.
+* Whenever possible, the YAML configuration handler tries to convert variable types as needed.
+We're all responsible adults, don't do anything crazy and it will play nicely.
+* Only a handful of elements can use dynamic variables (URLs, headers, request bodies, validators) - there are plans to change this in the next few releases.
+* The templating is quite limited (it's doing simple string subsitution).
+There are plans to improve this in the next few releases, but it isn't there yet.

-One caveat: *if you define the same element (example, URL) twice in the same enclosing element, the last value will be used.*  In order to preserve sanity, I use last-value wins.
+* One caveat: *if you define the same element (example, URL) twice in the same enclosing element, the last value will be used.*  In order to preserve sanity, I use last-value wins.
+* No support for "for-each" on requests/responses natively - this can be done via custom extensions, and may be available in the *distant* future but it's a while out.

 # Benchmarking?
 Oh, yes please!
 PyRestTest allows you to collect low-level network performance metrics from Curl itself.